nicodoukas/sopra-fs25-group-34-server/README.md

 Additionally, new fields and functions must be added to the player and game, such as their rank in the game, game length and date of the game.

 ### 3. Individual profile picture
-On the server side, this includes adjusting our current ProfilePicture handling to allow the upload and persist external non-predefined images to the database.
+On the server side, this includes adjusting our current ProfilePicture handling to allow the upload and persistance of external non-predefined images to the database.

 ### 4. Adequate function to check correctness of guesses
 Right now, when guessing the Title and Artist of a Song, the spelling is very sensitive when it comes to special characters, which we would like to make more flexible.